-- Fitwits™ is an imaginative and engaging hands-on tool for kids (and best of all developed at CMU) and a fun way to learn about healthy eating and activities through an entertaining cast of characters.
-It provides parents with the tools to address healthy eating at home, and introduce it in a non-threatening manner.
+- Fitwits™ is an imaginative and engaging hands-on tool for kids, and a fun way to learn about healthy eating and activities through an entertaining cast of characters.
+It provides parents with the tools to address healthy eating at home, and ways to introduce healthy eating in a non-threatening manner.

 - Crunch a Color™

 - It might be ambitious, but why not follow their 52 New Foods recipes?
 Or if you don’t think you can manage it every week, maybe try at least once a month.
-Trying a new fruit or vegetable with your children is a wonderful way to incorporate healthy foods into their diets, and can become a fun family challenge!
+Trying a new fruit or vegetable with your children is a wonderful way to incorporate healthy foods into their diets, and can become a fun family challenge.
 What healthy new food will you try next week?
-Click here to see recipes for the 52 New Foods

 - Try the Crunch a Color™ reward chart with your children.
 Post it on your refrigerator, agree on a prize that your kids will earn (going on a family bike ride or hike) download the chart here, and the points system here.